recommend-games/blog/experiments/sdj_2024/candidates.md

 {{< img src="321608" size="x300" alt="Hegemony: Lead Your Class to Victory" >}}

+*Simulate a whole contemporary nation in this asymmetric, politico-economic euro-game.*

 {{% game 321608 %}}Hegemony: Lead Your Class to Victory{{% /game %}}